nbdc-datahub/hbcd-docs/docs/instruments/demo/basicdemo.md

 ### AOU Race & Ethnicity Variables

-The following race and ethnicity variables are derived from a single All of US ([AOU](https://support.researchallofus.org/hc/en-us/articles/360039299632-Race-and-ethnicity-generalizations)) race and ethnicity item scored following **[OMB](https://www.federalregister.gov/documents/2023/01/27/2023-01635/initial-proposals-for-updating-ombs-race-and-ethnicity-statistical-standards) standards:** *Anyone identifying as Hispanic/Latino (alone or with another group) is categorized as Hispanic/Latino and all others as non-Hispanic.*
+The following race and ethnicity variables are derived from a single All of US ([AOU](https://support.researchallofus.org/hc/en-us/articles/360039299632-Race-and-ethnicity-generalizations)) race and ethnicity item derived from the <a href="../../SED/demo-cg/" target="_blank">HBCD Demographics instrument (Adult)</a>.

 <table class="compact-table-no-vertical-lines">
 <thead>